thevoight/coding/notes.md

 can be used for a variety of purposes, like titling sections, articles, or other forms of content

 from h1 to h6

+# DIVs
+<div> element is the most popular element in html

+<div> is short for “division” or a container that divides the page into sections